 where $a(j)$ and $b(j)$ are the constants defined in Ref.~\cite{fbv7-m7sd}.
 By contrast, the reciprocal parallel configuration does not exhibit such parity-dependent transport, and its steady-state stored energy is

-At the optimal coupling $J_{\rm op}$, the steady-state stored energy exhibits distinct behaviors for reciprocal and nonreciprocal interactions, as illustrated in Figs.~\ref{fig3}(a) and \ref{fig3}(b).
-In the reciprocal cascaded coupling, the steady-state energy is strongly affected by the spectral structure of the underlying tight-binding Hamiltonian.
-In particular, the steady-state energy response can be expressed in terms of the Green function, whose modal contribution scales as $(-E_k+i\kappa/2)^{-1}$,~see Appendix~\ref{AB} for detailed discussion.
-As a result, eigenmodes with energies near zero acquire greater weight and therefore dominate the steady-state energy distribution.
-For the charging process of an even number of batteries, there always exists a zero-energy eigenmode; this mode makes a dominant contribution to the steady-state amplitude, enabling constructive energy transport from the charger to the end battery.
-In contrast, for an odd number of batteries, the spectrum is symmetric around zero energy, and no eigenmode exists.
-Contributions from different transport modes partially cancel due to interference, reducing the steady-state energy and giving rise to the observed odd–even imbalance in the energy distribution.
+At the optimal coupling $J_{\rm op}$ mentioned above, the steady-state stored energy exhibits distinct behaviors for reciprocal and nonreciprocal interactions, as illustrated in Figs.~\ref{fig3}(a) and \ref{fig3}(b).
+For the reciprocal cascaded coupling, the steady-state energy can be understood from the spectral structure of the underlying tight-binding Hamiltonian, which can be expressed in terms of the Green function, whose modal contribution scales as $(-E_k+i\kappa/2)^{-1}$,~see Appendix~\ref{AB} for a detailed discussion.
+As a result, the zero-energy eigenmode acquires greater weight and therefore dominates the steady-state energy distribution.
+For the charging process of an even number of batteries, there always exists a zero-energy eigenmode, which makes a dominant contribution to the steady-state amplitude, enabling constructive energy transport from the charger to the end battery.
+In contrast, for an odd number of batteries, the spectrum is symmetric around zero energy, and no zero-energy eigenmode exists.
+Consequently, the contributions from different transport modes interfere destructively, suppressing the steady-state energy and resulting in the observed odd–even effect.

 In addition, this spectral mechanism also determines the dependence of stored energy on the coupling strength.
 When $N$ is odd, the stored energy exhibits a pronounced peak as a function of the coupling strength, as shown in Fig.~\ref{fig3}(c).
 In the weak-coupling regime, energy transfer from the charger to the batteries is inefficient, resulting in low stored energy.
-As the coupling strength increases, the charger and the batteries hybridize into normal modes whose frequencies mismatch with the driving field.
+When the coupling strength becomes sufficiently large, the charger and the batteries hybridize into normal modes whose frequencies mismatch with the driving field.
 This detuning reduces charging efficiency and consequently decreases stored energy.

 On the contrary, when $N$ is even, the system supports a zero-energy mode that remains resonant with the driving field.
 As a result, there is no frequency mismatch induced by strong coupling.
 In this case, the stored energy increases with the coupling strength and ultimately approaches a saturation value, without decreasing, as shown in Fig.~\ref{fig3}(e).